-- If you are curious about the Integrated Stepper Indexer/Driver/Motor products from AMCI, this manual contains the information you need to determine if these products are the right products for your application.
+- ➤ If you are curious about the Integrated Stepper Indexer/Driver/Motor products from AMCI, this manual contains the information you need to determine if these products are the right products for your application.
 The first chapter, SMD23E2 & SMD24E2 Specifications contains all of the information you will need to fully specify the right product for your application. - ➤ If you need to install and use an Integrated Stepper Indexer/Driver/Motor product from AMCI, then the rest of the manual is written for you.
 To simplify installation and configuration, the rest of the manual is broken down into references and tasks.
 Using an Integrated Stepper Indexer/Driver/Motor product requires you to complete multiple tasks, and the manual is broken down into sections that explain how to complete each one.

-Section Title Section Description SMD23E2 & SMD24E2 Specifications Complete specifications for the SMD23E2 and SMD24E2 product lines.
-Motion Control Reference information on how the SMD23E2 or SMD24E2 can be used to control motion in your application.
-Calculating Move Profiles Reference information on calculating detailed move profiles.
-Homing an SMD23E2 or SMD24E2 Reference information on how to set the home position of the SMD23E2 or SMD24E2.
-Configuration Mode Data Format Reference information on the format of the network data to and from the SMD23E2 or SMD24E2 that is used to configure it.
-Command Mode Data Format Reference information on the format of the network data to and from the SMD23E2 or SMD24E2 that is used to command it.
-Installing the SMD23E2 or SMD24E2 Task instructions covering how to install an SMD23E2 or SMD24E2 on a machine.
+Section Title Page Section Description SMD23E2 & SMD24E2 Specifications 11 Complete specifications for the SMD23E2 and SMD24E2 product lines.
+Motion Control 27 Reference information on how the SMD23E2 or SMD24E2 can be used to control motion in your application.
+Calculating Move Profiles 45 Reference information on calculating detailed move profiles.
+Homing an SMD23E2 or SMD24E2 55 Reference information on how to set the home position of the SMD23E2 or SMD24E2.
+Configuration Mode Data Format 61 Reference information on the format of the network data to and from the SMD23E2 or SMD24E2 that is used to configure it.
+Command Mode Data Format 69 Reference information on the format of the network data to and from the SMD23E2 or SMD24E2 that is used to command it.
+Configuring Network Interfaces 89 Basic instructions for the task of configuring network interfaces on your computer or laptop.
+Installing the SMD23E2 or SMD24E2 91 Task instructions covering how to install an SMD23E2 or SMD24E2 on a machine.
 Includes information on mounting, grounding, and wiring specific to the units.
-Set the IP Address and Protocol Task instructions that covers the options for setting the IP address on an SMD23E2 or SMD24E2.
-Implicit Communications with an EDS Task instructions that cover how to add an SMD23E2 or SMD24E2 to an EtherNet/IP host that supports the use of EDS files.
-Implicit Communications Without an EDS Task instructions for adding an SMD23E2 or SMD24E2 to a project as a generic device.
+Set the IP Address and Protocol 101 Task instructions that covers the options for setting the IP address on an SMD23E2 or SMD24E2.
+Implicit Communications with an EDS 109 Task instructions that cover how to add an SMD23E2 or SMD24E2 to an EtherNet/IP host that supports the use of EDS files.
+Implicit Communications Without an EDS 115 Task instructions for adding an SMD23E2 or SMD24E2 to a project as a generic device.
 This configuration is for EtherNet/IP hosts that do not support EDS files while supporting implicit communications.
-EtherNet/IP Explicit Messaging Task instructions for adding message instructions to you host controller program that read and write data to the SMD23E2 or SMD24E2 through message instructions.
-Modbus TCP Configuration Task instructions for communicating with an SMD23E2 or SMD24E2 using the Modbus TCP protocol.
-PROFINET Network Configuration Task instructions that covers how to add an SMD23E2 or SMD24E2 to a PROFINET network.
-Optional: Configure Your Network Interfaces Instructions for the optional task of configuring network interfaces on your computer or laptop.
+EtherNet/IP Explicit Messaging 119 Task instructions for adding message instructions to you host controller program that read and write data to the SMD23E2 or SMD24E2 through message instructions.
+Modbus TCP Configuration 125 Task instructions for communicating with an SMD23E2 or SMD24E2 using the Modbus TCP protocol.
+PROFINET Network Configuration 129 Task instructions that covers how to add an SMD23E2 or SMD24E2 to a PROFINET network.